-Men with fibromyalgia often go undiagnosed, Mayo Clinic study suggestsDecember 19th, 2012 in Arthritis & Rheumatism /
+Men with fibromyalgia often go undiagnosed, Mayo Clinic study suggestsDecember 19, 2012 in Medicine & Health / Arthritis & Rheumatism

 Fibromyalgia is a complex illness to diagnose and to treat.
 There is not yet a diagnostic test to establish that someone has it, there is no cure and many fibromyalgia symptoms—pain, fatigue, problems sleeping and memory and mood issues—can overlap with or get mistaken for other conditions.
 A new Mayo Clinic study suggests that many people who have fibromyalgia, especially men, are going undiagnosed.
 The findings appear in the online edition of the journal Arthritis Care & Research.